tomarus/chart/README.md

 This is an experimental work in progress for educational and research purposes only.

-It currently has no Go and no Javascript dependencies.
-But they will be added eventually probably.
+This project has very few Go dependencies and no Javascript dependencies.
+Only freetype and image/font is used for png output.

 This project has just started and a lot of stuf is still missing or incomplete.